Rinnegatamante/wipeout-rewrite/README.md

 - since this whole thing is relying on some custom assembled assets anyway, maybe all SFX should be in QOA format too (like the music).
 Or switch everything to Vorbis.
 - a lot of functions assume that there's just one player.
 This needs to be fixed for a potential splitscreen mode.

+## PSVita Credits
+- Once13one for the Livearea assets.
+- CatoTheYounger for testing the homebrew.

 ## License